SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [x] Intra-block copy has exact native reconstruction and feature-isolated SIMD evidence.
 - [x] Lossless inverse transform, loop filtering, CDEF, super-resolution, restoration, and film grain have focused checkpoint evidence.
 - [x] Retained references, CDF snapshots, segmentation maps, global motion, temporal motion fields, and dependent-frame lifecycle have been re-audited and verified against current libaom `main`.
-- [~] All-intra and dependent-frame profile fixtures exist for 8, 10, and 12-bit monochrome, 4:2:0, 4:2:2, and 4:4:4 paths.
-Current item.
+- [x] The 12-case all-intra profile matrix covers every valid 8, 10, and 12-bit monochrome, 4:2:0, 4:2:2, and 4:4:4 combination.
+Dependent-frame coverage is recorded separately above.
-- [ ] Re-run the exact current-tree native-plane matrix through the production decoder.
+- [x] The exact current-tree native-plane matrix passes through the production decoder on net10.0 and net11.0.
+The normal-dispatch and FeatureTestRunner fallback methods pass 2 of 2 focused tests on each target.
-- [ ] Re-run the exact current-tree presentation matrix through ImageSharp's established comparison API.
+- [x] The exact current-tree presentation matrix passes 12 of 12 cases through ImageSharp's established reference-image API on net10.0 and net11.0.
-- [ ] Verify malformed/truncated data, frame IDs, reference slots, tile bounds, allocation limits, cancellation, and failure unwinding.
+- [x] Verify malformed/truncated data, frame IDs, reference slots, tile bounds, allocation limits, cancellation, and failure unwinding.
 - [ ] Verify still items and bounded sequences from file, memory, non-seekable, and short-read streams.
 - [ ] Verify ICC, CICP, alpha, grids, pixel aspect ratio, clean aperture, rotation, mirroring, metadata, and every presented sequence frame.
 - [ ] Complete the public AVIF format/API review so registered capabilities match implemented behavior.
 - [ ] Remove or reject every valid in-scope AV1 syntax branch that remains silently ignored or unsupported.

+Verified negative-path and frame-identifier gate evidence on 2026-08-31:

+- [x] A two-frame lossless frame-identifier sequence was generated and decoded with the clean official libaom `main` checkout at observed revision `441c439b9916474cac15d2822af47a9ad70674a8`.
+  Both decoded frames match the source Y, Cb, and Cr samples exactly.
+- [x] `DecodeFrameIdentifiersMatchReference` executes the production decoder through FeatureTestRunner, compares both native frames exactly, and proves the second frame is dependent with a changed current frame identifier.
+The current-frame, reference-delta, stale-slot, and refreshed-slot identifier logic was audited against the same current `main` source.
+- [x] The focused negative-path set passes 46 of 46 cases on net10.0 and 46 of 46 on net11.0, with zero
+  failures or skips.
+It covers truncated palette entropy, malformed-following-OBU recovery, parser lifecycle failure, overflowing and invalid tile bounds, reference-slot ownership and transfer, constrained multi-group allocation, motion-field allocation failure unwinding, and frame identifiers.
+- [x] The established paused-stream cancellation suite now includes AVIF.
+It verifies cancellation at 0%, 30%, and 70% of both file and memory streams, plus pre-cancelled identification, on both targets.

 Verified bounded-OBU checkpoint evidence on 2026-08-31: